edragonconnect/ex_aliyun_sls/README.md

 - `project`: Your SLS project name (required)
 - `logstore`: Your SLS logstore name (required)
 - `package_count`: Maximum number of logs to push per batch, default is 100
-- `package_timeout`: Maximum time (in milliseconds) to wait before pushing logs, default is `nil` when using `ExAliyunSls.LoggerBackend`, set this if you want to clear logs regularly.
+- `package_timeout`: Maximum time (in milliseconds) to wait before pushing logs, default is `nil` when using `ExAliyunSls.LoggerBackend`, set this if you want to clear logs regularly
-- `http_protocol`: The HTTP protocol for requests to Aliyun Cloud Server, default is "https"
+- `scheme`: The HTTP scheme for requests to Aliyun Cloud Server, default is "https"
 - `filtered_params`: List of parameter names that should be filtered from logs for privacy/security

 Please ensure the `access_key_id` and `access_key` are correct and have the necessary permissions to write to your SLS project.